jednano/blink/README.md

 ### TypeScript Source

 Since blink source code is written in [TypeScript][], you don't need to constantly look-up documentation to gain insight as to how you can use the blink API.
-Unfortunately, although there is [TypeScript][] support for [other editors][], you won't get the powerful feature of Intellisense unless you are using [Visual Studio][].
+Unfortunately, although there is [TypeScript][] support for [other editors](http://msopentech.com/blog/2012/10/01/sublime-text-vi-emacs-typescript-enabled/), you won't get the powerful feature of Intellisense unless you are using [Visual Studio](http://www.visualstudio.com/).

 BTW, you can write your blink files in [TypeScript][] or JavaScript.
 It really doesn't matter as long as it ends up in JavaScript.